-- 1. By requiring at the time of subdivision that electricity and telecommunication services are placed underground. - 2.
-By preventing the installation of utility services which may be sought in conjunction with subdivision where the effect on landscape and amenity values cannot be adequately remedied or mitigated.
+- By requiring at the time of subdivision that electricity and telecommunication services are placed underground. - By ensuring that any adverse effect on landscape and amenity values as a result of the installation of utility services is By preventing the installation of utility services which may be sought in conjunction with subdivision where the effect on landscape and amenity values cannot be adequately remedied or mitigated.